 9.12.4 Every crude oil tanker of 20000 t deadweight and above shall be provided with the crude oil washing system.
 This system shall fully comply with the requirements of regulation 33 of Annex I to MARPOL 73/78.
 If a ship is provided with the crude oil washing system complying with the requirements of the above regulation, regardless of its deadweight, the distinguishing mark COW shall be added to the character of classification (refer to 2.2.18, Part I "Classification").
 When the crude oil washing system is provided on board, the ship shall be fitted with IGS complying with the requirements of 9.16.
-The crude oil washing system pipelines and associated equipment and arrangements (piping, tank washing machines, pumps, stripping system) shall comply with the Specifications for the Design, Operation and Control of Crude Oil Washing Systems in compliance with the provisions of IMO resolution A.446(XI), as amended by IMO resolutions A.497(XII) and A.897(21).
+The crude oil washing system pipelines and associated equipment and arrangements (piping, tank washing machines, pumps, stripping system) shall comply with the Specifications for the Design.
+Operation and of Crude Oil Washing Systems in compliance with the provisions Control of IMO resolution A.446(XI), as amended by IMO resolutions A.497(XII) and A.897(21).
 The crude oil washing system shall consist of fixed pipelines and shall be independent of other systems.
-Sections of the ship's cargo system may be incorporated into the crude oil washing system pipelines.
+Sections of the ship's cargo system may be incorporated into the crude oil washing system provided they meet the requirements applied to the crude oil washing system pipelines.